Having a poor credit report can put some people off buying a property. But can you get a mortgage with bad credit? In short, yes.

-They’ll look at everything from proof of employment to debt, and a poor credit history will stand against you.
-Your credit record will display information from the past 6 years, including information on all loans and credit cards.
+Lenders will look at everything from proof of employment to debt, and poor credit history will stand against you.
+Your credit record will display information on your payment history from the past 6 years, including information on all loans and credit cards.

 What is an adverse credit mortgage?

-Some lenders offer mortgages specifically designed for those with bad credit, known as adverse credit or sub prime mortgages.
-They don’t tend to be offered by high-street banks, but specialist lenders.
+Some lenders offer mortgages specifically designed for those with bad credit, known as adverse credit or subprime mortgages.
+They don’t tend to be offered by high-street banks, but by specialist lenders.

 How to get a mortgage with bad credit